-Perhaps you know this, but you may be wondering whether your parking lot has violated any of the regulations.
-Well, in this article, we shall explain a few ADA violations that are often found in parking lots.
+Perhaps you know this, but you may be wondering whether your parking lot has violated any of the ADA regulations.
+Well, in this article, we shall explain a few ADA violations that are often found in parking lots & which asphalt paving contractors follow.
 Take a look!

 Having fewer than the minimum number of accessible parking spaces